-So, the lines mean that even though fossilised remains are in fragments (incomplete), it is not always difficult to (Sometimes it’s obvious) determine whether an animal lived in land or water.
-Here, the question statement contradicts with the information.
+So, the lines mean that even though fossilised remains are in fragments (incomplete), it is not always difficult to (Sometimes it’s obvious) determine whether an animal lived on land or water.
+Here, the question statement contradicts the information.

 Here, obvious = clear, apparent

 Question 33: The habitat of ichthyosaurs can be determined by the appearance of their fossilised remains.